 - Material that has been checked out to another person may have a hold placed on it by someone else who wants to use it.
 Placing a hold on an item is the equivalent of being placed on the waiting list for that item.
 Material on which a hold has been placed may not be renewed.

 - Library circulation records are not considered public records.
-It is the Library practice not to divulge the name of the current borrower of a particular item to Bay Path College faculty, staff, or students.
+It is the Library practice not to divulge the name of the current borrower of a particular item to Bay Path University faculty, staff, or students.
 The Library will notify the borrower regarding requests for sharing Library material.
 The Library considers the person who checked out the material to be the one responsible for it until it is checked in.
 Sharing material with another user does not change responsibility.

 - Borrowers who lose or damage Library material will be assessed a minimum $50 replacement and processing charge up to the actual replacement cost of the item.
 If a lost item is found and returned in good condition before the replacement has been ordered, the charge will be refunded.

 - Material judged by faculty to be essential or important to the needs of courses they are teaching may be placed on reserve in the Library.
-The Library also may place on reserve material requested by any official College committee, or by recognized student organizations.
+The Library also may place on reserve material requested by any official University committee, or by recognized student organizations.
 Such requests should be made by the committee or organization leader.

 - A Hatch Library Reserves Request Form completed by a faculty member must be submitted at the time of the request.
 The form is available at: Reserve Request

-- Reserve material must be checked out and used within the library building unless other arrangments were made by the faculty person putting the item on reserve.
+- Reserve material must be checked out and used within the library building unless other arrangements were made by the faculty person putting the item on reserve.
 Reserve material should be returned to a Library staff person at the Circulation Desk.

 - Since textbooks are not generally added to the Hatch Library's permanent collection, faculty members wishing to put a textbook on reserve are asked to provide a desk or personal copy for temporary reserve use whenever possible.